 A schematic showing the location of MOXIE and other major instruments.
 Credit NASA/JPL-Caltec

-MOXIE is a technology demonstration of In-Situ Resource Utilization (ISRU) technologies to enable propellant and consumable oxygen production from the Martian atmosphere.
+MOXIE is a demonstration of In-Situ Resource Utilization (ISRU) technologies to enable propellant and consumable oxygen production from the Martian atmosphere.
 This demonstration is a precursor to developing the technology to produce the large mass of cryogenic propellants needed to power an ascent vehicle to transport astronauts from the Mars surface to the orbiting return vehicle.

 - To be capable of producing at least 6 g/hr of oxygen in the context of the Mars 2020 mission (assuming atmospheric intake at 5 Torr, typical of Jezero Crater, and 0°C, typical of the rover interior).

 - To produce oxygen with > 98% purity.

 - To meet these first two requirements for at least 10 operational cycles after delivery.
 Since MOXIE is expected to operate in all seasons and at all times of day and night on Mars, these requirements are intended to be satisfied under worst-case environmental conditions, including during a dust storm, if possible.

 These requirements were satisfied prior to delivery, and led to the following success criteria for operation on Mars: